MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-okta-to-microsoft-cloud-app-security.md

 #ms.custom:

 ---
+*Applies to: Microsoft Cloud App Security*

 # Connect Okta to Microsoft Cloud App Security
-This section provides instructions for connecting Cloud App Security to your existing Okta account using the connector APIs.
+This section provides instructions for connecting Microsoft Cloud App Security to your existing Okta account using the connector APIs.

 ## How to connect Okta to Cloud App Security